subwaymatch/jupygrader/docs/usage.md

 graded_results = grade_notebooks(['path/to/notebook1.ipynb', 'path/to/notebook2.ipynb'])
 ```

+!!! info "Custom Output Path and File Copying"

     You can specify the output path and copy files to the working directory for each notebook by using a `GradingItemConfig` dataclass.

+    See the example below.

 ```python
 from jupygrader import grade_notebooks, GradingItemConfig